Blueprint of a Sanctuary

 In a critical proposal for a trade ban on the endangered Atlantic bluefin tuna, Japan orchestrated a fervent campaign to deny protective status.
 Japan imports 80% of all bluefins and has immense freezing capacity to store all they can buy.
 They're literally banking on this species' extinction, upon which their stockpile of bluefins will soar in value.

-Japan and its compromised allies colluded with the Chinese-led delegations, exchanging votes to deny a trade ban for bluefins in return for Japan's coalition to vote against protections for sharks.
+Japan and its compromised allies colluded with the Chinese delegation, exchanging votes to deny a trade ban for bluefins in return for Japan's coalition to vote against protections for sharks.
 A similar offer was attempted by a bloc of African states towards the EU, an obscene swap of "your tuna for our elephants", which the Europeans rightfully rejected.

 Despite overwhelming scientific evidence supporting protection, not only bluefins, but all proposed marine species were refused trade bans.
 At least 2/3rds of the delegates voted as Japan dictated.
 This solely profit-driven outcome was the complete opposite of what CITES was created to prevent.